 Trees and woodlands are a vital part of Edinburgh's landscape.
 They enhance the city's environment.
 We manage trees in

 - road verges.

 If you have an enquiry regarding trees or woodland on Council owned land, please contact the Forestry Service using the details at the bottom of the page.

 Trees on privately owned land

-Find out about tree preservation orders, trees in conservation areas or more about trees on privately owned land.
+Find out about tree preservation orders, trees in conservation areas and more about trees on privately owned land.

 Protecting trees and woodlands

-You can download trees in the city, a set of policies with an action plan which will be used to guide the management of the Council's trees and woodlands below.
+Trees in the City is a set of policies with an action plan which we use to guide the management of our trees and woodlands

-When the Forestry Service carry out inspections of city trees, where a tree is found to require work, a work order is raised in one of the four priority catagories:
+When the Forestry Service inspects a city tree and finds it needs work, it raises a work order in one of the priority catagories

 Dutch elm disease